YM-Xiu/LocalLLM-PaperReviewer/README.md

 ## 📌 Overview

+Need to review papers but have limited time?
+Concerned about maintaining academic integrity when uploading unpublished materials to commercial or open AI platforms?
+No worries—LocalLLM-PaperReviewer has you covered!
 LocalLLM-PaperReviewer is a lightweight, privacy-friendly tool that utilizes a local large language model (LLM) to assist with academic paper reviews.
 It enables researchers to analyze, summarize, and critique papers efficiently without relying on cloud-based AI services.

 Note: currently the repo has been only tested on Windows!

 ## ✨ Features

-✅ Runs Locally – No internet required, ensuring data privacy;
+✅ Runs Locally – No internet required, ensuring data privacy of unpublished scripts;

 ✅ File Upload Support – Upload research papers in pdf/doc format for context-aware analysis;